 Shall set the Remote Provisioning Timeout state to the value of the Timeout field of the Remote Provisioning Scan Start message, and shall start the scanning timer using that value.

-Shall set the Remote Provisioning Server Scanning state to Unlimited Scan (0x01) if the Remote Provisioning Scan Start message does not contain the UUID field, or shall set it to Limited Scan (0x02) if the UUID field is present.
+Shall set the Remote Provisioning Server Scanning state to Remote Provisioning Multiple Devices Scan (0x01) if the Remote Provisioning Scan Start message does not contain the UUID field, or shall set it to Remote Provisioning Single Device Scan (0x02) if the UUID field is present.

 Shall set the Remote Provisioning Scan Items Limit state to the value of the ScannedItemsLimit field of the Remote Provisioning Scan Start message if the value is not zero, or shall set the Remote Provisioning Scan Item Limit state to the value of the Remote Provisioning Max Scanned Items state if the ScannedItemsLimit field value is equal to zero.

 Restarting the scan.
-When the Remote Provisioning Server receives a Remote Provisioning Scan Start message with parameters that can be accepted (see Section 4.4.5.5.1.4), and the Remote Provisioning Scan state is not Idle, and the source address and the security material match the saved values, then the Server shall remain in the Scanning state, the scanning timer shall be restarted, and the values of the Remote Provisioning Timeout state, the Remote Provisioning Items Limit state, and the Remote Provisioning Scan state shall be updated according to the values specified in the received Remote Provisioning Scan Start message.
+When the Remote Provisioning Server receives a Remote Provisioning Scan Start message with parameters that can be accepted (see Section 4.4.5.5.1.4), and the Remote Provisioning Scan state is not Idle, and the source address and the security material match the saved values, the scanning timer shall be restarted, and the values of the Remote Provisioning Timeout state, the Remote Provisioning Items Limit state, and the Remote Provisioning Scan state shall be updated according to the values specified in the received Remote Provisioning Scan Start message.

-Limited vs. Unlimited scanning.
-If the Remote Provisioning Scan Start message specifies a limited scan (the UUID field is present), then the Remote Provisioning Server shall only send information from advertising reports received from the device associated with the Device UUID that is specified in the message.
+Single Device vs. Multiple Devices scanning.
+If the Remote Provisioning Scan Start message specifies a single device scan (the UUID field is present), then the Remote Provisioning Server shall only send information from advertising reports received from the device associated with the Device UUID that is specified in the message.

-If the Remote Provisioning Scan Start message specifies Unlimited scanning, then the Remote Provisioning Server shall send information about the first N unprovisioned devices, where N is the value of the Remote Provisioning Scan Items Limit state.
+If the Remote Provisioning Scan Start message specifies Multiple Devices scanning, then the Remote Provisioning Server shall send information about the first N unprovisioned devices, where N is the value of the Remote Provisioning Scan Items Limit state.

-Note: The URI Hash value is present only in the Unprovisioned Device beacon; the hash is not present in a connectable advertising packet with the Service Data for the «Mesh Provisioning Service» (see Section 7.1.2.2.1).
-If the Remote Provisioning Server supports both PB-ADV and PB-GATT, and first it receives the connectable advertising packet from a device and then it receives an Unprovisioned Device beacon with the URI Hash field from the same device, then the Remote Provisioning Server may send a Remote Provisioning Scan Report message twice for the same Device UUID.

 Completing the scan.
-A Limited scan is considered complete when the Remote Provisioning Server sends a Remote Provisioning Scan Report with the URI Hash field present for the device with the UUID specified in the Remote Provisioning Scan Start message.
+A Single Device scan is considered complete when the Remote Provisioning Server sends a Remote Provisioning Scan Report for the device with the UUID specified in the Remote Provisioning Scan Start message.

-An Unlimited scan is considered complete when the Remote Provisioning Server sends Remote Provisioning Scan Reports with the URI Hash field present for the value of the Remote Provisioning Scan Items Limit state devices.
+A Multiple Devices scan is considered complete when the Remote Provisioning Server sends Remote Provisioning Scan Reports for the value of the Remote Provisioning Scan Items Limit state devices.

 Stopping the scan.
-The Remote Provisioning Server shall exit the Scanning state (i.e., shall stop sending Remote Provisioning Scan Report messages) when it receives a Remote Provisioning Scan Stop message, or when the Scanning timer expires, or when scanning is completed as specified above.
+The Remote Provisioning Server shall exit the Remote Provisioning Multiple Devices Scan or the Remote Provisioning Single Device Scan state (i.e., shall stop sending Remote Provisioning Scan Report messages) when it receives a Remote Provisioning Scan Stop message, or when the Scanning timer expires, or when scanning is completed as specified above.
 If the Scanning timer is running when the Remote Provisioning Server exits Scanning state, the scanning timer shall be canceled, and the Remote Provisioning Timeout state shall be set to zero.
 When the Remote Provisioning Server exits the Scanning state, the Remote Provisioning Server Scanning state shall be set to Idle and the Remote Provisioning Scan Items Limit state shall be set to zero.

 Remote Provisioning Extended Scan procedure